 Sales of alcoholic beverages to minors and furnishing alcoholic beverages to minors remain among the top alcohol related concerns of the community and law enforcement.
-Under cover operations conducted by the Fresno Police Department have shown that licensees will sell alcohol to minors.
-They have also shown that adults will frequently purchase alcoholic beverages for minors.
+Undercover operations conducted by the Fresno Police Department have shown that licensees and their employees do sell alcohol to minors.
+Undercover operations have also shown that adults will knowingly and frequently purchase alcoholic beverages for minors.
 Continued efforts are made to inform and educate licensees and the public against selling alcohol to minors.

-Although The Fresno Police Department has been nationally recognized for its efforts in attempting to combat DUI's, it remains a major challenge for the Department.
-In 2013, there were 314 DUI collisions, 83 DUI injury collisions and 6 fatalities resulting from DUI collisions.
-The Fresno Police Department conducted 63 DUI educational checkpoints, 16 DUI Saturation Patrols, and continuous bar watch operations this past year.
-A total of 2693 individuals were arrested for driving under the influence of alcohol within the City of Fresno.
-In addition, 51 "Decisions For Life" classes for first time DUI offenders were conducted by the Department's Traffic Safety Section, with 1773 attendees.
+Although the Fresno Police Department has been nationally recognized for its efforts in attempting to combat DUI's, it remains a major challenge for the Department.
+In 2015, there were 405 DUI collisions, 95 DUI injury collisions and 11 fatalities resulting from DUI collisions.
+The Fresno Police Department conducted 56 DUI educational checkpoints and 19 DUI Saturation Patrols this past year.
+A total of 2,782 individuals were arrested for driving under the influence of alcohol/drugs within the City of Fresno.
+In addition, 50 "Decisions for Life" classes for first time DUI offenders were conducted by the Department's Traffic Safety Section with 1,767 attendees.